mkorourke/launtel_changer/README.md

 Schedule using -p and .env options with your preferred scheduler.

-Use 'shape' option to view Launtel shaper information, using the '-c shape' option will commit a shape change.
+Use 'shape' option to view Launtel shaper information, using the '-c shaper' option will commit a shape change.
 Defaults to 108% down and 95% up.
 Example:
 ````
 ./mlss.py -c shaper --up 108 --down 95